-Defaulted to: Enterprise, Professional, Community, BuildTools set CONAN_VS_INSTALLATION_PREFERENCE=Enterprise, Professional, Community, BuildTools set CONAN_VS_INSTALLATION_PREFERENCE=BuildTools
+Defaulted to: Enterprise, Professional, Community, BuildTools set CONAN_VS_INSTALLATION_PREFERENCE=Enterprise, Professional, Community, BuildTools

 This environment variables defines the order of preference when searching for a Visual installation product.
 This would affect every tool that uses tools.vs_installation_path() and will search in the order indicated.